-Guzman y Gomez (GYG) founder Steven Marks is stepping down as CEO of the Mexican food chain in a shock move that he says is aimed at facilitating the company’s global expansion plans and pave the way to a potential initial public offering (IPO).
+Guzman y Gomez (GYG) founder Steven Marks is stepping down as CEO of the Mexican food chain in a shock move that he says is aimed at facilitating the company’s global expansion plans and paves the way to a potential initial public offering (IPO).

 Marks, who has grown GYG from a single store in Sydney’s Newtown in 2006 to 170 stores with a growing international footprint, has announced he will remain in the role while the private equity-backed group conducts a global search for his replacement.